Dracula's Castle (Castlevania: Symphony of the Night): Reception

 The Inverted Castle has received mixed reception; it is regarded as a significant video game secret.
 Developer Jonathan Blow talked about how it was a "cool" secret that "everybody freaked out about" and discussed how the Inverted Castle stood in contrast to modern game design.
 He stated that modern game design tends towards trying to push players into a certain play experience.
-GamePro staff listed the discovery of the Inverted Castle as the one of the greatest gaming moments, while Edge staff ranked Symphony of the Night as one of the best games to play today, citing the Inverted Castle as a key reason for why it is "genius."
+GamePro staff listed the discovery of the Inverted Castle as one of the greatest gaming moments, while Edge staff ranked Symphony of the Night as one of the best games to play today, citing the Inverted Castle as a key reason for why it is "genius."
 IGN writer Marty Sliva called it a "triumph of level design" and that it "melted [players'] mind[s]" when they experienced it, and IGN staff regarded it as the greatest secret levels in video games.
 It was also included in IGN's list of the most memorable video game moments, with Sliva feeling that the Inverted Castle helped make Symphony of the Night one of the best video games.
 The Escapist writer Daniel Pereira agreed with its significance to Symphony of the Night's popularity, calling it a "truly remarkable feature" and "just as beautiful" as the regular castle.
+Writer Joseph Yaden, while noting that the regular castle was impressive, the Inverted Castle was a "testament" to how much planning and design went into the game's creation, talking about how players recognize this design detail upon replaying the regular castle.
+Being able to clear platforming challenges once thought impossible made the Inverted Castle feel triumphant, stating that Symphony of the Night is known for it.

 RPGFan writer Josh Curry identified it as one of the reasons he respected Symphony of the Night as much as he did.
 Eurogamer writer Jeffrey Matulef called it "brilliant design," noting that while it sounds "lazy and repetitious," it was anything but, and helped designers add more content easily.
 Game Informer writer Tim Turi described it as a "powerful feeling" to discover the Inverted Castle and how the castle was designed to be played upside down, expressing hope that Igarashi would explore this idea in the future.
 Kotaku writer Peter Tieryas discussed how the Inverted Castle ties into the inversion of Dracula's name and Alucard's need to oppose his father and destroy his past, citing the fight against fake versions of Trevor, Sypha, and Grant.
 Author Paul Martin discussed how the Inverted Castle, as well as players' and Alucard's strength and ease of movement, represents both of their ownership over the castle, and the risk of Alucard becoming more like his father.